 As an EU citizen you have the right to study, work or live in Sweden without a residence permit and you do not need to contact the Swedish Migration Agency.
 Nordic citizens can live and work in Sweden without registration of residence or a work permit.

 If you are a citizen of Switzerland you must apply for a residence permit upon arrival if you are staying in Sweden for more than three months.

-Foreign students are allowed to work in Sweden during their period of study.
+International students are allowed to work in Sweden during their period of study.
 No additional work permit is needed.
 However, be aware that it is difficult to find a part-time job in Stockholm, especially if you do not speak Swedish.